So, you want to go to college, but you also want to be an entrepreneur. Why not do both?

 University College Cork – IGNITE

 IGNITE at UCC supports recent graduates that have viable business ideas.
-The programme aims to turn original ideas into new products and services, accelerate business startups, and create jobs by nurturing entrepreneurship.
+The 12-month programme was founded in 2011 and aims to turn original ideas into new products and services, accelerate business startups, and create jobs by nurturing entrepreneurship.

 IGNITE has a comprehensive start your own business programme with many useful supports.
-It’s one of the best in Ireland.
+Businesses to come out of the programme include TrustAp, AnaBio Technologies, Pundit Arena and ApisProtect, It’s one of the best in Ireland.

 University College Cork – Blackstone LaunchPad